Mrs Eaman and Mrs Kaskiewicz lead the teaching team in Class 4, supported by Mrs Chapman and Mrs Marrison.

 Throughout all of this, we stay safe.
 Opportunities to learn how to stay safe are included in our RSE and PSHE lessons where we discuss issues including online safety, laws and rules.

-In Class 4, we have lots of roles and responsibilities to gain valuable skills.
+In Class 4, we have lots of roles and responsibilities to gain invaluable skills.
 We have weekly librarians who help tidy and organise the library, school councillors who are our voice in council meetings and monitors who make our classroom an inviting, tidy space to learn.